 Straight Versus Crooked

 One other point, this beatitude is not promising a blessing on those who break the law or become obnoxious in their pursuit of things they believe in.
 You can’t claim persecution if you are arrested for shooting an abortionist.
 Abortion is wrong, but so is taking a shotgun and blowing away a doctor.

 In general, this beatitude does not apply to trouble you bring on yourself.
 It does, however, apply to those cases where you face opposition because your stand for Jesus Christ.
 The key to understand this principle lies in the word “righteousness.”
 Take the first part of that word–right.
 The word “right” actually means “straight.”
-When you life is straight by God’s standards, it is righteous.
+When your life is straight by God’s standards, it is righteous.

 We live in a crooked world filled with people whose lives are made crooked because of sin.
-What happens you put a straight stick next to a pile of crooked sticks?
+What happens when you put a straight stick next to a pile of crooked sticks?
 The straightness of the straight stick exposes the crookedness of the crooked stick.
-You don’t have to say anything that case, the difference is obvious for all to see.
+You don’t have to say anything in that case, the difference is obvious for all to see.

 This beatitude might be translated, “Blessed are those who are persecuted because their lives are straight.”
 Persecution is a sign your life is straight in the eyes of the world.

 Clarence Jordan observed that, “It is difficult to be indifferent to a wide-awake Christian.”
 You can hate them or love them, but you can’t ignore them.
 Wide-awake Christians confront others with the reality of God.
 You can’t be neutral in such cases.
 “These people must be crowned or crucified, because they are either mighty right or mighty wrong.”

 Most of the time the world will choose to crucify us.
 Jesus identifies three particular forms the opposition will take:

 1. Persecution.
 The word means to pursue, chase, harass and pressure.
 It was used for chasing down criminals.